genidma/teatime-accessibility/README.md

 ![screenshot for stats](./screenshots_demo_clones/2025-10-14-screenshot-for-README-STATS.png)

 ## Demos on Youtube
+### Note: These demos are for the original version of the application and the photosensitive version of the app here is very different and without all the animations e.t.c
 * [Shorter demo video on YT](https://youtu.be/gsrPCAagAtw?t=137)
 * [40 + minute demo " " ](https://youtu.be/cgc0qMRA638)

 ## Accessibility Features

-### Visual Accessibility
+### Visual Accessibility for Users with Epilepsy
-- **Adjustable Font Size**: Use A+ and A- buttons or Ctrl++ and Ctrl+- to increase/decrease font size
+- **Adjustable Font Size**: Easily increase or decrease text size using **A+ / A- buttons** or **Ctrl + / Ctrl -** to suit your comfort.
-- **High Contrast Support**: Automatically adapts to system theme settings
+- **High Contrast Support**: Automatically adapts to your system's light or dark theme to reduce eye strain.
-- **Clear Visual Feedback**: Button states and status messages provide clear feedback
-- **Rainbow 🌈 Glow**: Use tab on the keyboard ⌨️.
-As you cycle through the buttons they glow with a different color, each time the app is launched
+- **Visual Feedback that will not startle you**: All button states, notifications, and status messages are designed to avoid rapid animations that could trigger seizures.
+- **Clear and Consistent Layouts**: Information is presented in a stable, predictable manner to make navigation easier and stable.

 ### Keyboard Accessibility
 - **Full Keyboard Navigation**: Tab through all controls